 Now download this program and follow the WIndows tutorial below as example (Mac tutorial is the same) and convert your DVDs to playable video formats for your QuickTime or other player software on MacBook Air.

 Step 1.
-Download and Install VideoSolo BD-DVD Ripper
+Download and Install VideoSolo DVD Ripper

 Free download the Mac version of the program, start the installer and install it on your MacBook Air following the instructions.